Orthogonal Hierarchical Decomposition for Structure-Aware Table Understanding with Large Language Models: Experiments

 \subsection{Evaluation Metrics}

 Following established benchmarks \cite{zhao2023large,zheng2023tqa,zhang2024e5}, we employ a multifaceted evaluation protocol.
-First, Exact Match (EM) is reported to assess the model's precision in generating strictly correct outputs.
+First, Exact Match (EM) is reported to assess the model's precision in generating strictly correct outputs, without any tolerance for lexical variation.
 Second, to account for semantic variability beyond surface-level string matching, we utilize an LLM-based evaluator (LLM Eval).
-To ensure robustness and mitigate model-specific bias, our LLM Eval aggregates the averaged judgments from three diverse backends: Qwen2-72B \cite{team2024qwen2}, DeepSeek-v3 \cite{liu2024deepseek}, and GPT-4 \cite{baktash2023gpt}.
-This ensemble approach yields a stable and fair assessment of semantic accuracy.
+To ensure robustness and mitigate model-specific bias, our LLM Eval aggregates the averaged judgments from three diverse large language model backends: Qwen2-72B \cite{team2024qwen2}, DeepSeek-v3 \cite{liu2024deepseek}, and GPT-4 \cite{baktash2023gpt}.
+This ensemble approach, by leveraging multiple independent evaluators, yields a stable and fair assessment of semantic accuracy, reducing the risk of overfitting to any single judge's preference.